The RRSP is generally well known as the best investment account to save for retirement in Canada. The TFSA is a close second.

 A tax refund feels like ‘free money’ but it isn’t.
 Part or all of the tax deduction (and refund) you receive as a result of your RRSP contribution is going to be repaid in the future when you withdraw funds.

 Re-invest your tax refund in your RRSP or TFSA.
-Consider updating Form TD1 and T1213 so that less taxes are deducted at source from your income and you do not have to wait until April (tax season) to invest your tax refunds.
+Consider updating Form TD1 and T1213 so that lower taxes are deducted at source from your income and you do not have to wait until April (tax season) to invest your tax refunds.

 4. Ignoring Spousal RRSPs